 - Since 2011, they have introduced Ads API and are constantly updating their advertising analytics so that advertisers are able to advertise to their targeted niche.

-Twitter is another platform that was created not with advertising in mind, but to connect with others in 140 characters text sized messages.
-With its steady growth and its sponsored tweets plus trends, it is reaching the status of an advertising powerhouse.
+Twitter is another platform that was created not with advertising in mind, but to connect with others in 140 characters text size messages (now increased to 280 characters).
+With its steady growth and sponsored tweets, it reached the status of an advertising powerhouse.

 - In 2009, 4 years after its launch, Kim Kardashian was said to be paid $10,000 per tweet through the advertising company Ad.ly to advertise to her followers.